22 Tips to Get the Most from User Behavior Analytics

 With it, you are no longer looking at big picture metrics and piles of numbers that you get with tools such as Google Analytics.
-You are analyzing unbiased recordings of your website visitors and their actions that are recorded in real time.
+You are analyzing unbiased session recording of your website visitors and their actions that are recorded in real-time.

 5. Use Internal Site Search for More Targeted Website Experiences

 According to research, almost 30% of all eCommerce visitors use internal site search.
 Because of the increased purchase intent, these visitors have a 5-6x higher conversion rate than visitors that are not using the internal site search.

 The whole point of optimizing your website is to get you closer to your customers.
 That is why reducing friction on your site will get you closer to customers who already know what they want.
 Optimizing and improving your site navigation and internal site search will do that for you.

 The purpose of your website is to attract visitors, engage with them and convert them into customers.
 Attracting high-quality traffic to it can be time-consuming and costly so the last thing you want is to have them leave as soon as they arrive on your site.

 To ensure a low bounce rate and a high engagement rate, make sure to focus on providing a great user experience before anything else.

 Marketing strategies that worked for you last year will probably not work the same this year.
 You cannot become complacent and let opportunities that new technologies bring slide by your side.

 Owning and future-proofing every part of your sales and marketing strategy means using the latest technological advancements such as AI marketing and behavior analytics to your advantage.